nicolevanderhoeven/kardinal/README.md

   - Manual: Check that the Markdown file path is correct and the application user has read permissions
 - **No columns displayed**: Verify the Markdown file uses `##` for column headers and `- [ ]` for cards
 - **Traefik not routing**:
   - Docker: Check that the container is on the Traefik network and labels are correct.
-View logs: `docker logs kanban-board`
+View logs: `docker logs kardinal`
   - Manual: Check Traefik logs and ensure the service is running on port 5000
-- **Container won't start**: Check Docker logs: `docker logs kanban-board` or `docker-compose logs`
+- **Container won't start**: Check Docker logs: `docker logs kardinal` or `docker-compose logs`
 - **Network issues**: Ensure the Traefik network exists: `docker network ls` and update `docker-compose.yml` if needed

 ## License